 I'm Jen.

-I live a real life: Two kids (Audrey's 9, Luca's 5, and they're both hilarious and make me laugh every day), a business, a mind that won't shut up, a house full of plants I keep forgetting to water, and a schedule that swings between "I've got this" and "what the hell am I doing" depending on the day.
+Two kids (Audrey's 9, Luca's 5, and they're both hilarious and wise, and make me laugh every day), a business, a mind that won't shut up, a house full of plants I keep forgetting to water, and a schedule that swings between "I've got this" and "what the hell am I doing" depending on the day.

 Some days I feel grounded.
 Some days I'm hanging on by a thread.
 Most days are both at once.